Randonee/DIA/README.md

 	* This is created in a macro and extends ApplicationBase

 2. Haps
-	* Haps map directly to commands.
+	* Haps are event like and map directly to commands.
 They are mostly sent from the view but can also be sent from commands.
 There is one big enum called Hap.
 The enum constructors are created using a macro.

 3. Notice
-	* Notices come from commands and go to haps.
+	* Notices are also event like.
+They originate from commands and are sent to views.
 There is one big enum called Notice.
 The enum constructors are created using a macro.

 4. Commands
 	* Commands are executed using haps.
 They are bundles of logic to do things for the application.
 They have access to the model and return domain objects and other data back to the views.